Jammerbugt Municipality: Jammerbugten Seafloor

 The coast of Jammerbugt forms a stretch of sandy beaches in an inwardly curved bay called Jammerbugten (Jammer Bay, or "the Bay of Woe").
 The seafloor contains many shipwrecks which provide marine habitats for wildlife.
 It was thought that the majority of the seafloor was sandy with a low density of life forms, until a 2020 seafloor mapping project, run by danish explorer Klaus Thymann, found evidence of much greater biodiversity in a range seafloor habitats.
 The area is subject to further exploration in order to protect it from destructive fishing practices, preserving newly documented species such as Dead Man’s Finger coral (Alcyonium digitatum), which had never before been recorded in the area.

 Politics

 In the municipal reform of 2007, the municipalities of Brovst Municipality, Fjerritslev Municipality, Pandrup Municipality and Aabybro Municipality were merged to form the current Jammerbugt Municipality.

 Municipal council

 Jammerbugt's municipal council consists of 27 members, elected every four years.
+Below is the current council composition:

-Below are the municipal councils elected since the Municipal Reform of 2007.
+Below are the municipal councils elected between the enactment of the Municipal Reform of 2007 and the 2025 Danish local elections.